hrishi-singh/chem-event/README.md

-# Chemical Event Website
+# Chem-E-sorption  IITJ Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Project is made by:
+Hrishi Raj Singh (coordinator)
+Nimish Purohit (co-cordinator)
+Shreya pagaria (co-cordinator)
 ## Available Scripts

 In the project directory, you can run:

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ## Learn More